 2018 was a successful season for the Kansas City Chiefs.
 The team had a lot of changes, which included releasing long-time defensive stars Tamba Hali and Derrick Johnson.
-In addition, they traded away Marcus Peters and long-time starting quarterback Alex Smith.
-This was a clear sign that the team was finally allowing second-year QB Patrick Mahomes the keys to the […]
+Also, they traded away Marcus Peters and long-time starting quarterback Alex Smith.
+This was a clear sign that the team was finally allowing second-year QB Patrick Mahomes the keys to the offense […]

 Mahomes had a historical 2018, throwing for 5,097 yards to go along with 50 touchdowns on route to winning the league MVP.
 The Chiefs finished with a 12-4 record and had a deep playoff run.
 They were Super Bowl favorites but eventually lost to the eventual Super Bowl Champion New England Patriots in the AFC Championship.
 Despite the loss, Chiefs fans should be proud of the 2018 and look to repeat their success heading into 2019.